 Name Company Name Company URL Country Location Email ID Use Case*

 * Use case can be segmented into Customer Service, Marketing and Sales.

 After this, simply sit back and let us do all the difficult work.
 Once your application has been processed, the real work begins.
 Businesses using WhatsApp’s API’s follow strict guidelines.
 These cover everything from the content used by the bot to the use-case in question.

 Failure to comply leads to a ban from the platform.

-Now that you’ve built the skeleton for what your WhatsApp bot, it’s time add the muscle and brains.
+Now that you’ve built the skeleton for your WhatsApp bots, it’s time to add the muscle and brains.

-The features that you receive while building your Chatbot for WhatsApp depends on your provider.
-Verloop is an all-in-one solutions stack.
+The features that you receive while building your Chatbot for WhatsApp depend on your provider.
+Verloop.io is an all-in-one solutions stack.
 From integrating your CRM to include WhatsApp queries, encrypting and decrypting messages and providing a single dashboard for all your customer touchpoints.

 Content and Marketing, Verloop.io